dsheeler/gnome-shell-extensions-gravatar/README.md

 ```bash
 make uninstall
 ```
+## Usage
+#### Triggering a Download from Gravatar
+Every time the extension is enabled (for example at login), the extension downloads your user icon from Gravatar.
+When the `email` setting is changed, the extension also performs a download.

+The extension provides a third option to trigger a download which is by pressing a user-defined keybinding.
+This enables the user to, for example, update their user icon after an update on Gravatar.
+The prefs widget provides an interface to change the keybinding.
+The default is `<Ctrl><Super>g`.

 ## Settings
 Settings can be configured from the `gnome-shell-extension-prefs` tool or from the command line via `dconf`.
 Settings marked with `*` can only be changed by using `dconf`.